-Disclosure: As an Amazon Associate and participant in other affiliate programs, we earn from qualifying purchases.
-We only recommend products we believe will provide value to our readers.
+Disclosure: This post may contain affiliate links.
+As an Amazon Associate, we earn from qualifying purchases.
+We only recommend products we trust.

 Tired of dry, overcooked seafood that takes forever to make?
-This swordfish in air fryer recipe is the kitchen shortcut you’ve been looking for.
-In under 15 minutes, you’ll get perfectly cooked, restaurant-quality swordfish — crisp on the outside, tender and juicy in the center.
+This swordfish in air fryer recipe is the kitchen shortcut youโve been looking for.
+In under 15 minutes, youโll get perfectly cooked, restaurant-quality swordfish, crisp on the outside, tender and juicy in the center.

-⏩ In a rush?
-Hit “Jump to Recipe” below or use the Table of Contents to skip straight to what you need.
+โฉ In a rush?
+Hit โJump to Recipeโ below or use the Table of Contents to skip straight to what you need.
 As always, we make navigation easy.

-With just a few pantry ingredients and a hot air fryer, you can air fry swordfish steaks that taste like they came off a grill — minus the mess, the fuss, or the smoke alarm going off.
-This is fast seafood done right, whether you’re cooking for a casual dinner or showing off to guests.
+With just a few pantry ingredients and a hot air fryer, you can air fry swordfish steaks that taste like they came off a grill, minus the mess, the fuss, or the smoke alarm going off.
+This is fast seafood done right, whether youโre cooking for a casual dinner or showing off to guests.

 Ready to learn the easiest way to make air fryer swordfish that delivers flavor and texture?
-Let’s dive in.
+Letโs dive in.

 Table of Contents